19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spell Domains/{Spell Domains}.md

 # Spell Domains

-Spell domains represent the fundamental forces of the fabric of reality that the spell is channeling.
-Every spell is some combination of one of the four fundamental elements.
-Air, Earth, Water, Fire.
+Spell domains represent the fundamental forces of the fabric of magic.
+Every spell is some combination of one of the four fundamental [Elements]({Spell%20Domains}.md#The%20Elements) and the two [Energies]({Spell%20Domains}.md#The%20Energies).

-In addition to the fundamental elements, spells draw from the energies of either life or death.

 ## The Elements